LAStools/LAStools/bin/lasheight_README.txt

   to, for example, a UTM projection first.

-  The tool reads LIDAR in LAS/LAZ/ASCII format, triangulates the ground points into a TIN (or whatever other point class was selected with '-class 4' or '-classification 3'), and then calculates the elevation of each point with respect to this TIN.
+  The tool reads LIDAR in LAS/LAZ/ASCII format, triangulates the ground points into a TIN (or whatever point class(es) were selected with '-class 8' or '-classification 2 8'), and calculates the elevation of each point with respect to this TIN.
 By default the resulting heights are scaled with a factor of 10.0, quantized & clamped into an unsigned char between